State-mandated PFML

 Job protection:

 • NY DBL: None.
-However, another leave that provides job protection, such as FMLA or certain state laws, may run concurrently with NY DBL.
+However, another leave that provides job protection, such as Federal FMLA or certain state laws, may run concurrently with NY DBL.

 • NY PFL: Yes.